shotastage/pinna-serveur-fallback/docs/Setup_for_Development.md

 ### [Mirage](https://github.com/shotastage/mirage)

 Mirage is super integrated manager and tools for Django.
-It provides many management console and Rails like shorten CLI.
+It provides many management console and Rails-like shorten CLI.
 Moreover, Mirage has environment manager that enables us to manage secret environment and it also provides advanced auto model generating system.